pwichmann/deep-learning-with-vector-graphics-book/quiver_book/_build/html/_sources/02_background/DL_with_vector_graphics/arguing_for_e2e_approach.md

 Learning about the composition of an SVG is only possible if this information is fed into the model.
 A rasterised image has lost that information.

-### 2.2 Maintaining symmetries, perfect angles, clear color boundaries etc.
+### 2.2 End-to-end helps maintain symmetries, perfect angles, clear color boundaries etc.

 Many logos and icons make use of perfect symmetries and perfect 90° angles.
 This information could be maintained if both input and output are vector graphics.
 Colour inputs to a generative model for raster images often lead to watercolor effects where boundaries between shapes get blurry.